johann-solo/oliveandmango.github.io/_posts/blog/2017-08-15-grilled-romaine-lettuce-with-cilantro-lime-yoghurt-dressing.md

 <br>
 <br>

-The best part of it is that I used locally brown romaine lettuce.
+The best part of it is that I used locally grown romaine lettuce.
 The variety I found is slightly more delicate than the usual romaine you get at the grocery store so it didn't stand up as well to the heat but that didn't change the taste of it and it still had some crunch.
 <br>
 <br>